Brené Brown

+Casandra Brené Brown (born November 18, 1965) is an American academic, author and podcaster.

 Brown is known for her work on shame, vulnerability, and leadership, and for her widely viewed 2010 TEDx talk.
-She has written six number-one New York Times bestselling books and hosted two podcasts on Spotify.
+She has written six number-one New York Times bestselling books, including The Gifts of Imperfection, Daring Greatly, Rising Strong, Braving the Wilderness, Dare to Lead, and Atlas of the Heart and hosted two podcasts on Spotify.

 She appears in the 2019 documentary Brené Brown: The Call to Courage on Netflix.
 In 2022, HBO Max released a documentary series based on her book Atlas of the Heart.